elhajjame/C-challangers/README.md

 # C-challangers
 Branch Information:

-All the project files are located in the master branch.
+All the files are located in the master branch.
-If you are currently on the main branch, please switch to master to view the complete code.
+If you are currently on the main branch, please switch to master to view the files.